AndrewHazelden/Mission_Control_for_Raspberry_Pi/readme.md

     # Make it executable
     chmod 755 ~/.config/autostart/MissionControl.desktop

-If you want to remove Mission Control from the start-up items run the following command:
+If you want to remove Mission Control from the startup items run the following command:

 	rm ~/.config/autostart/MissionControl.desktop

 ### Uninstalling Mission Control ###